 Machines are also often differentiated by their purpose…

 The two major types of machines are liners and shaders, and they are meant to do just as they say.
 Liners use closer-grouped needles and a faster movement for the purpose of making sharp details and lines with a single pass.
 It is important to only use a single pass with these machines, because doing more can excessively damage the skin.
 The other type is a shader, which can be used to shade with black ink, and is usually what is used for colored fills.
 Shader’s needles are wider-spaced and move slower so multiple passes are less damaging.
 Coil machines tend to come in one or the other type, but can be made to fulfill both functions.
 Rotary machines are usually both.

 Rotary machines can also use pneumatic power, rather than electric.
 Pneumatic machines rely on an air compressor to work, but are extremely light.
 Rotarty, coil, pneumatic, electric, these are all possibilities for the tattoo artist, and you’ll have to find what works best for you.
 Of course, without ink, the machine isn’t worth much more to the tattoo artist than a paintbrush is without paint.
 Tattoo inks will be the subject of the next part in this series.

 Look for it in the next few days!
 I hope you are enjoying this series!

-Brendan Jackson is not only a fine tattoo artist, but is also a huge lover of everything to do with the art and history of tattoos.
-He is the founder of Tattooing101.com, and also the creator of the bestselling tattooing course, Elite Tattoo Pro.
+Nathan Molenaar is not only a fine tattoo artist, but is also a huge lover of everything to do with the art and history of tattoos.
+He is the founder of Tattooing101.com, and also the creator of the bestselling tattooing course, Tattooing101 Artist Accelerator Program.

-In Elite Tattoo Pro, I will cover Tattoo Machines from A to Z. This is the knowledge you will need to get on the right path to become a true, Elite Tattoo Artist.
+In this course, I will cover Tattoo Machines from A to Z. This is the knowledge you will need to get on the right path to become a true, Elite Tattoo Artist.
 Knowing your machine, from the inside out and more is essential!